enlightenedpie/dexter/README.md

-# express-vue-super-simple
+# dexter

-To Use this just run
+To install dependencies:
 `npm install`

-Then to run it
+To run the app:
 `npm start`